cd4d/cd4d.github.io/python.md

 ```

-Reddit stores the dates in [Unix time](https://en.wikipedia.org/wiki/Unix_time), I wrote an function to convert them in a usable format.
+Reddit stores the dates in [Unix time](https://en.wikipedia.org/wiki/Unix_time), I wrote a function to convert them in a usable format.

 ```python
 # date conversion of "created_utc" and "edited" fields in "comments" and "submitted" tables